hmrc/channel-preferences-frontend/README.md

 | 412 Precondition failed       | If the user needs to be redirected to a preferences-frontend page to set their paperless options |
 | 200 Ok                        | If the user has previously accepted paperless

-When 200 is returned, the body of the response will contain details of the user's preference status (`optedIn` and `verifiedEmail`):
+When 200 is returned, the body of the response will contain details of the user's preference status (`optedIn` and `verifiedEmail`).
+This is specific to the type of terms and conditions that was passed in the body if present, otherwise for "generic":

 `optedIn: true` means that the user has signed up for paperless.
 It is `true` even if the email is not verified yet.
 `optedIn: false` means that the user has decided to not opt in for paperless.
 `verifiedEmail: true` [this attribute is present only when `optedIn: true`] means that when the user optedIn he also verified his email address.